Pokagon Art Collection opens with celebration and collaboration

 Family and friends from the Pokagon Band of Potawatomi, faculty, staff, students, and local community members filled the coffeehouse to celebrate the opening of the Pokagon Art Collection on February 23, a part of the center’s Arts of Dignity series.
 Like other events and initiatives in the series, it focuses on how the arts provide ways of concretely experiencing the dignity of people and cultures marginalized by various forms of injustice.
 The permanent collection features work in various media by five Pokagon artists, including baskets, beadwork, pottery, textiles, and paintings in styles both traditional and modern.

-The idea for the collection began in the summer of 2022 when Mike Hebbeler, program director at the Center for Social Concerns, made several visits to the Pokagon Tribal Court and Peacemaking Center to connect with Pokagon peacemaker and artist, Jason Wesaw.
+The idea for the collection began in the summer of 2022 when Mike Hebbeler, program director at the Institute for Social Concerns, made several visits to the Pokagon Tribal Court and Peacemaking Center to connect with Pokagon peacemaker and artist, Jason Wesaw.
 Jason then introduced him to Kathy Getz Fodness and David Martin, two artists featured in the collection, along with several others.

 Over the course of the next six months, the concept of the permanent collection on Notre Dame’s campus took shape, one that would reflect the centrality of the arts within the Pokagon Band.
 Wesaw, who has several pieces in the new exhibit, describes that centrality, noting that both his work as a peacemaker and his art reflect three things: “the spirit and nurturing power of the natural world; the ways in which ancient Potawatomi traditional culture remains relevant in modern times; building bridges of communication and understanding between human beings of all races, religions, cultures, and ages.”